 Under Michigan law, the Secretary of State is required to deny a driver's license for an individual whose license has been suspended/revoked due to habitual offender status until that individual meets specific conditions.
 If you have been convicted of DUI twice within seven years, or three times within a ten-year time period, you are considered a habitual offender.

-Those who are considered habitual DUI offenders in Michigan will receive notice when eligible to apply for re-licensure through application with the DAAD (Driver Assessment and Appeal Division).
+Those who are considered habitual DUI offenders in Michigan will receive notice when eligible to apply for re-licensure through application with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State.
 This hearing is complex, and not a guarantee that you will regain your driving privilege.
 At this hearing, the individual whose license has been revoked will be required to provide documentation regarding sobriety, a substance abuse evaluation, and additional documentation supporting the claim that you will not continue to consume alcohol and operate a motor vehicle.
 Unfortunately, this hearing is not easy, and the majority of those who appeal the revocation of their license do not succeed due to inadequate proof and/or documentation.

 Facts Regarding Habitual Offender Status in Michigan